Nettie Honeyball

 2. At the time of the club's first public appearance in 1895 her address was given as "Ellesmere", 27 Weston Park, Crouch End, N. London.

-3. She had a brother, who accompanied the ladies on their UK tour and acted as an organiser and occasional spokesman.
+3. She reportedly had a brother, who accompanied the ladies on their UK tour and acted as an organiser and occasional spokesman.

 4. Photographs of her show a young woman aged about 24-30, of above average height, and (as she revealed in an interview with the Daily Graphic), scaling eleven stones.
 There is the suspicion of a defect in her left eye - possibly even an artificial eye.